RSR Bonneville Gear Indicator

 8. Use black vinyl harness wrap tape provided to reseal ECM harness and secure with plastic tie wrap.

-9. Two Black wires to Battery Negative Terminal or good OEM grounding point.
-Use large eyelet provided, crimp two Black Wires together.
+9. The Black wire to Battery Negative Terminal or good OEM grounding point.
+Use large eyelet provided.

 10. Replace side cover.
 Replace saddle bag.
 Bolt gas tank back in place.
 Replace and secure seat.